sass/sass/doc-src/SASS_CHANGELOG.md

 * Properly validate the nesting of elements in imported stylesheets.

+* Add new updated_stylesheet callback, which is run after the stylesheet has been successfully compiled.

 ## 3.1.7

 * Don't crash when doing certain operations with `@function`s.